-In most cases these applications or services are important to run you Mac but sometimes disabling few of them non-required or non-essential applications like safari plug-in real one player are name of few and can help you to regain your Mac Speed.
+In most cases, these applications or services are important to run you Mac but sometimes disabling few of them non-required or non-essential applications like safari plug-in real one player is the name of few and can help you to regain your Mac Speed.

 Reducing Transparency and Animations can help to boost Mac

 Apple is known for simplicity and sophistication.
-To make user experience beautiful and attractive Mac display some awesome graphics and transition effects.
+To make the user experience beautiful and attractive Mac display some awesome graphics and transition effects.

 If you are a hardcore programmer and you don’t give a damn about the look then this is what you should at least give a try.

-In addition try to click the “Dock” preferences icon and select “Scale effect” rather than “Genie effect,” which could speed up the window-minimizing animation a bit.
+In addition, try to click the “Dock” preferences icon and select “Scale effect” rather than “Genie effect,” which could speed up the window-minimizing animation a bit.

 Disable File Vault Disk Encryption system

-This is a built-in feature which is installed by default.
+This is a built-in feature that is installed by default.
 File Vault Disk Encryption system prevents your files from misuse if ever stolen, by preventing unauthorized access to your files and documents.

 You can head to the System Preferences window, click the “Security & Privacy” icon, click the “FileVault” heading, and turn FileVault disk encryption off.

 Unlike Windows PC, it is believed that Mac don’t hang or slow down.
 Ironically it’s not true yes! even Mac can perform slow. let’s talk about some Mac slowing down issue and the reason behind it.
 Also we have detailed some easy to tips to boost your Mac OS.